HealthBioscienceIDEAS/TeamCoders_Event_Based_Model/Git_GitHub/3_First_Git_Commands.md

 # First Git Commands
 **[DW]** The episode before this is "Git and Github" which is about concept.
-Here, this episode moves to practical.
+Here, this episode moves to hands-on use of Git.
 If we provide a link to the setup instruction, it will help with the transition from concept to practical. [/DW]

 You should have already completed the setup instructions for this workshop and have Git installed.
 Launch a command line environment (in Windows launch “Git Bash” from the Start Menu, on Linux or Mac start a new Terminal).
 We will use this command line interface throughout these materials, we prefer this for educational reasons because the command line is a common environment for all the operating systems.